Stex/setting_accessors-pitch/PITCHME.md

 * Application Name
 * Contact Email
 * Google Place ID for map on contact page
+* The current meaning of meaning of life, the universe and everything

 ---

 * Application Name
 * Contact Email
 * Google Place ID for map on contact page
+* The current meaning of meaning of life, the universe and everything

 ```ruby
 create_table :application_settings do |t|